-Tip: It is highly recommended to book the Disneyland e-tickets here before going to the park.
+Tip: It is highly recommended to book Disneyland e-tickets here before going to the park.
 By purchasing online, you just show the e-tickets from your smartphone and enter the park directly.
 This is very helpful to save your time and skip the long waiting lines.

 2. Spend time at DisneySea